karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

 ## Exercise 3

-- [] Task 1: Create Repository View and Deploy Roles
+- [] Task 1: Create Repository View Role
   - **Access Roles:**
     - Click on the gear icon on the top-left side of the Nexus UI to access the administration settings.
     - From the left-hand menu, select `Roles` under the `Security` section.